Shaptic/Cicada/README.md

 There is still a long way to go before _Cicada_ has a robust enough feature set for consumption.
 This section outlines future plans.
 In the short term:

   - [ ] Update the in-code comments to make sure everything is current.
+  - [ ] Refactor the _Cicada_-layer protocol to have better packing, especially regarding the message types.
+  - [ ] Refactor message queueing so it doesn't arbitrarily search for the suffix bytes, since that breaks when someone actually tries sending them as high-level data.
+  - [ ] Add `ProtocolSpecifier` info to all of the `BaseMessage` child classes.
   - [ ] Decide on a license and add it.
   - [x] Convert the docstring tests to unit tests.
   - [ ] Write more unit tests.